3 reasons why website backups are important, but not usually considered:

 With a self-hosted installation of WordPress (aka WordPress.org), you can utilize any backup plugin that your host doesn’t object to.
 Check your WordPress host support pages for any “non-acceptable plugins”.

 In addition, I highly recommend that you also utilize your hosting’s backup system.
 You can find this option in your Account or cPanel, depending on your host.

 I use Flywheel (a subsidiary of WPEngine) to host all of my and my client’s websites.
 They offer, among many other things, backups every 24 hours that you can download and keep for yourself.
 (I have an external drive I use, in addition to Google Drive)

 On top of that, I like to use UpdraftPlus as a secondary backup system.
 They give you a lot of control over what gets backed up and when.
 Even the free version of the plugin is fantastic!
 And they walk you through how to do a complete backup: https://updraftplus.com/how-to-backup-a-wordpress-site-step-by-step-guide/

 How to back up your Squarespace website

 In short: you can’t.

-Squarespace doesn’t let you actually back up your website in a way that allows you to take the entirety of your website with you in one single neat package.
-However, you can export some of your content into an XML file so you at least have something of your website stored away from Squarespace.
+Squarespace doesn’t let you actually back up your website.
+At least, not that you can take with you in one neat package.
+However, you can export some of your content into an XML file.
+This way you at least have something of your website stored away from Squarespace.

-My recommendations then, are to consistently export your content and take screenshots of every page of your website each time you update them so that you at least have a visual record of the changes you’ve made.
-There’s a very handy browser extension called GoFullPage (available for Chrome and Microsoft Edge) that screen captures the full length of your pages, so you don’t have to stitch anything together in Photoshop.
+My recommendation is to consistently export your content.
+And take screenshots of every page of your website each time you update them.
+This way you at least have a visual record of the changes you’ve made.
+There’s a very handy browser extension called GoFullPage (available for Chrome and Microsoft Edge) that screen captures the full length of your pages so you don’t have to stitch anything together in Photoshop.

 Me: “Does Squarespace have a backup system in place?
 I know I can’t back up my own website, but do you have a backup system in case something happens?”